Razer's slim Blade Stealth laptop grows up

 In other words, typical gaming laptops.

-The same aesthetic extended to the Razer Blade Stealth, a slim MacBook-like Windows laptop that skipped the gaming components, but kept the ready-to-frag look.
+The same aesthetic extended to the Razer Blade Stealth ($1,224.98 at Amazon.com), a slim MacBook-like Windows laptop that skipped the gaming components, but kept the ready-to-frag look.
 If you didn't dig the Razer design, it was a shame, as the Blade Stealth was a well-made, premium-feeling laptop that managed to offer high-end components, like a Core i7 CPU and large SSD hard drive, at a pretty reasonable price.

 The latest version of the Stealth takes a couple of big steps forward (and maybe one step back).
 The 2017 update to the Razer Blade Stealth now comes in an understated matte gray, and even the snake-head logo has been rendered in a subtle tone-on-tone contrast with the gray lid.
 No more neon green.
 Lost in the transition, however, is the multicolored lighting system, replaced by a simple white keyboard backlight.